Act respecting the laicity of the State: Contents and passage

 The Act also invokes section 33 of the Canadian Charter of Rights and Freedoms, the notwithstanding clause, and states that the Act shall have effect notwithstanding section 2 of the Canadian Charter (which protects freedom of religion and freedom of expression), and sections 7 to 15 of the Canadian Charter (section 15 of the Canadian Charter prohibits discrimination by governments, including on the basis of religion).
 The Act also states that it will apply despite sections 1 to 38 of the Quebec Charter of human rights and freedoms.
 These provisions were included to avoid legal challenges based on the Canadian Charter of Rights and Freedoms and the Quebec Charter of Human Rights and Freedoms, which was amended to assert that "state laicity" is of "fundamental importance".

+Despite initially, François Legault supported keeping the crucifix in the Legislative Assembly chamber, arguing the legislature's crucifix was a symbol of "heritage and history" rather than a religious icon and polls showing that over 55% of Quebecers supported the crucifix remaining. the crucifix was removed.

-It passed on June 16 by a 73–35 vote, with the backing of the CAQ and the Parti Québécois.
+It passed on June 16, 2019 by a 73–35 vote, with the backing of the CAQ and the Parti Québécois (PQ).
 The Quebec Liberal Party and Québec solidaire were opposed.
 The CAQ government also introduced last-minute amendments toughening the law, making provisions for a minister to verify that it is being obeyed and to demand corrective measures if necessary.

 2024 Renewal

-On May 2 2024, The National Assembly of Quebec voted to renewal Bill 21 by using the notwithstanding clause for five more years until 2029.
+On May 2, 2024, the National Assembly of Quebec voted to renew Bill 21 by using the notwithstanding clause for five more years until 2029.
 The assembly vote was 83 for and 26 opposed.
-Coalition Avenir Québec (CAQ) and Parti Québécois (PQ) vote yes, while the Quebec Liberal Party and Québec solidaire vote against.
+The CAQ and PQ parties voted for the bill, while the Quebec Liberal Party and Québec solidaire voted against it.

+Bill 9 (2025)

+On November 27, 2025, the Coalition Avenir Québec party tabled Bill 9 that would strengthen Bill 21 passed in 2019.

+On April 2 2026, The National Assembly in Quebec passed Bill 9 that expands on its secularism law Bill 21.
+It bans wearing religious symbols for daycare workers and prayer spaces in public institutions.
+CAQ and Parti Québécois, voted in favour of the legislation, while the Liberals and Québec Solidaire voted against it.